Tamaramoh12/ReadingNotes201/Read: 04.md

 2. Speaking: using the correct words to communicate an idea.

-3.Reading: understanding what written language intends to convey.
+3. Reading: understanding what written language intends to convey.

 4. Writing: producing from scratch a meaningful.

 Pair programming touches on all four skills.

-**The Results of follow pair programming:*
+**The Results of follow pair programming:**

 1. Greater efficiency